hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Add documentation to code scripts (look up the best way to perform documentation for selenium programs)
 - [ ] Figure out how to search all scripts for a particular variable name
 - [ ] Consider eliminating the 'search_errors' variable in the 'general' settings script
+- [ ] County attribute 'types' should match their key values => can simplify functions if all match type correctly (variable names should follow the same naming convention as well if possible)

 ## Classes To Do